 Are you thinking of becoming an educator or ready to start a graduate program?
 Now is a great time to consider the possibilities!
-The Master in Teaching (MIT) in Elementary Education, Secondary Education, P-8 Special Education and Special Education provide a wide range of options to become a teacher.
+The Master in Teaching (MIT) in Elementary Education, Secondary Education, P-8 Special Education and Special Education provide a wide range of options to become a teacher in Idaho.
 No previous teaching experience or education degree required, and graduates of the MIT programs earn both teaching certification and a master’s degree.

 The MIT, Elementary Education program begins each January and covers four semesters: Spring, Summer, Fall and Spring.
 This degree leads to initial certification with a Standard Instructional Certificate including endorsements in all subjects K-8, and an additional middle-level grades 5-9 or 6-12 endorsement area with the Idaho State Department of Education.
 A majority of graduates will find full-time employment in an elementary or junior high/middle school classroom.